apache/spark/docs/configuration.md

   <td><code>spark.ui.view.acls</code></td>
   <td>Empty</td>
   <td>
-    Comma separated list of users that have view access to the spark web ui.
+    Comma separated list of users that have view access to the Spark web ui.
 By default only the user that started the Spark job has view access.
   </td>
 </tr>